The History of Red Nose Day

 Dermot O’Leary smashed it for Comic Relief with his 24-hour day of dance.
 His non-stop jiggling, bouncing and banter on live TV raised a cool £1 million.

 Oh what a night of TV it was too!
 The Vicar of Dibley got punchy in a hilarious bid to become a bishop, Daniel Craig and Roger Moore sounded seriously off-key as 007, while Stephen Hawking transformed into a super-size robot and attacked David Walliams in Little Britain.
-The laughs kept coming thick and fast with phenomenal performances from Lenny Henry, John Bishop, Davina McCall and Claudia Winkleman, Russell Brand, Cheryl Fernandez-Versini, Stephen Fry, David Gandy, Miranda Hart, Sheridan Smith and The Chuckle Brothers.
+The laughs kept coming thick and fast with phenomenal performances from Lenny Henry, John Bishop, Davina McCall and Claudia Winkleman, Cheryl Fernandez-Versini, Stephen Fry, David Gandy, Miranda Hart, Sheridan Smith and The Chuckle Brothers.

 All that helped Red Nose Day 2015 raise an amazing £99,418,831.
 And if that wasn’t enough the night brought Comic Relief’s fundraising total, over the last 30 years, to more than £1 billion!